Dog Law, Dangerous Dogs, Civil Claims

 A dog can only be destroyed if the owner disclaims ownership to police (there is no legal obligation to do so) or if the court makes a destruction order (there is usually a right of appeal).
 A dog seized by police whilst an investigation is undertaken is held in secure kennels at a secret location.

-In considering whether a contingent or control order can be made, the court also considers if the owner of the dog is a "fit and proper person".
+In considering whether a contingent or control order can be made, the court also considers whether the owner of the dog is a "fit and proper person".

 They decide if the owner respects the law and is likely to abide by any conditions, amongst other things.